pltb/pltb/README.md

 - 👋 Hi, I'm Platon
-- 🏢 Working as a Software Engineer (search relevance) at @AutoScout24
+- 🏢 Working as a Software Engineer in Search Relevance at @AutoScout24
 - 🧑‍🏭 Mostly writing Scala/Java, working a lot with Kafka and Elasticsearch
 - 💡 I'm interested in everything connected to search, distributed systems, and ML
 - 👀 Looking to collaborate on opensource projects